Z8264/frontend-developer-roadmap/README.md

-# Frontend Developer Roadmap In 2020
+> Frontend Developer Roadmap In 2020

-* Become a modern front-end developer
-* Become a nodejs full stack developer

-## 🎯Modern Front-End Developer
+## 🔥 Modern Front-End Developer

 ![Front-End Developer Roadmap](./images/frontend.png)

-## 🎯Nodejs Full Stack Developer
+## 🔥 Nodejs Full Stack Developer

 ![Full Stack Developer Roadmap](./images/fullstack.png)

-## 🌟Contribution
+## 🤝 Contribution

 > If you think that these can be improved in anyway, please do suggest.